 Yorklands Blue Dot Trail

-Donovan Bestari filmed this gorgeous video of the Yorklands Blue Dot Trail at the former Guelph Reformatory.
-It shows the natural beauty of this location and invites you to get out and explore the trail.
+Donovan Bestari filmed this gorgeous video of the Yorklands Blue Dot Trail at the former OR/GCC.
+It illustrates the natural beauty of this location and invites you to get out and explore the trail.